-For each visit, complete the observation forms on pages 24-25.
+For each visit, complete the observation forms on pages 22-23.
+(A digital version is also available on Moodle.)
 After each evaluation, email your completed form to the preservice teacher, the cooperating teacher, and education@goshen.edu.
 Emailing your form to the cooperating teacher facilitates co-mentoring of the preservice teacher and fosters conversation in the event that your assessments differ from the cooperating teacher's evaluations.
 (The cooperating teachers will be sending you two formal observation reports.
 Again, the purpose of sharing this with you is simply to compare observations of the student teacher's performance.)
+Your student teacher will indicate a particular goal of theirs at the top of every lesson plan; in your feedback, be sure to speak specifically to the area(s) that the candidate has indicated.

-College supervisor visits often raise preservice teachers' anxiety.
+College supervisor visits can raise preservice teachers' anxiety.
 Early on, establish yourself as a supportive, knowledgeable observer, not a judge.
 As you debrief after an observation, use the preservice teacher's strengths as a starting point for discussion.
 College supervisors should also directly address needed improvements, then discuss concrete ways for the preservice teacher to work on these areas.
-You might also begin the conversation by asking the student teacher what s/he thought of the observed lesson.
+You might also begin the conversation by asking the student teacher how they would reflect on the observed lesson.